TejasMedade/Blog-Application/README.md

 The REST API allows a Customer to **Signup, Signin** & **View, Create Posts and Comment on Blogs**, as well as the Administrator view all features and services provided by the API for better customer support.

-- User / Customer
+- User / Blogger
     -
     - Signup
-    - Login & Logout
+    - Signin & Signout
-    - Update all Personal Details and Address
+    - Update all User Details
-    - Add Bank Account, Update and View all bank details
-    - Top Up Wallet From Bank Account Balance
-    - Transfer Money From Wallet to Bank Account
-    - Transfer Funds to other Customers
-    - Transfer Funds to Beneficiaries
-    - Make Bill Payments
-    - Check Wallet Balance
-    - View all Transactions
+    - View, Create, Update & Delete Posts
+    - View, Create, Update & Delete Categories
+    - Add Comments on the Post
+    - Update Posts Images
+    - Search & Sort Posts
+    - Search Users by Name
-    - View all Bill Payments
+    - View Posts Based by Custom Pagination
-    - Add, Delete and View all Beneficiaries
-    - Delete Customer Account
+    - Delete Account

 - Administrator
     -
-    - Login & Logout
+    - Signin & Signout
-    - View all registered Customers
-    - View all Customer details
-    - View all Customer Bank Accounts
-    - View all Customer Beneficiaries
+    - SignUp other Admins
-    - View all Customers Transactions
+    - View all Users, Posts, Categories & Comments
     - Delete Admin from Database

 ## Setting & Installation